atulyadav745/Devbits/README.md

 - [Nikhil](https://github.com/DevilzzNikhil)
 - [Atul Yadav](https://github.com/atulyadav745)

-We appreciate their efforts and contributions to this project!
 ## Contributing

 We welcome contributions to Bull Traders!
 If you have any ideas, improvements, or bug fixes, please submit a pull request.
 Be sure to adhere to the existing coding style and conventions.